Faanngg/Faanngg/README.md

 - 👋 Hi, I’m @hardik-parajuli
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Rust Language
 - 💞️ I’m looking to collaborate on Any Project
 - 📫 How to reach me?
-Discord - fang.dev
+Discord - fang.rs

 <!---
 hardik-parajuli/hardik-parajuli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.